josh-barback/CS205_project/README.md

 !["summary plots"](https://raw.githubusercontent.com/josh-barback/CS205_project/master/images/summary_plots.png)

 The above plots illustrate several steps in this pipeline, beginning with the signal magnitude time series at top.
-The center plot shows mean absolute deviations from resting acceleration, with the individual cutoff represented by a dashed red line (just above the x-axis).
+The center plot shows mean absolute deviations from resting acceleration, with the individual cutoff represented by a red line (just above the x-axis).
 At bottom, green vertical lines represent epochs that have been classified as *active*.

 ## Hybrid SPMD Parallelization for Accelerometer Data Processing